 Hoi An 2 Ha Noi, SE Asia2

-Vietnam Travel Blog› entry 10 of 10 › view all entries
+Hanoi Travel Blog› entry 1 of 5 › view all entries

 Hoi An and Hue were both great.
-Hoi An is a tourist town but a tourist town that hasn't sold its soul, (like Lijiang or Yangshou).
+Hoi An is a tourist town, but a tourist town that hasn't sold its soul, (like Lijiang or Yangshou).
 Hue's Imperial residences (in and out of town) are definitely worth seeing.
 Yes the Purple Palace suffered war damage, and the effort to restore it might seem half-hearted.
-But this is colonial ambitions, pompous monarchies, revolutions, foreign conquests and defeats you can touch, and still see the scars of both literally and on the social psyche.
+But this is colonial ambitions, pompous monarchies, revolutions, foreign conquests and defeats you can touch.
+In fact you can still see the scars of these conflicts, both literally and on the social psyche, there.
 I also highly recommend the train trip from Danang to Hue.
 Fabulous coastal scenery will float by the window on this twentieth-century-paced train trip (get a seat on the right hand side) of 3 to 4 hours.

-Last but not least, if you do a Halong Bay cruise remember, you get what you pay for.
-I (and I think everybody aboard the boat) was quite happy with the $200US two day, one night cruise I signed up for.
+Last but not least, if you do a Halong Bay cruise, remember you get what you pay for.
+I (and I think everybody aboard the boat) was quite happy with the $200US two day, one night cruise I signed up for with Calypso Cruise.
 It was on the luxurious side, but it was also quite safe.
 And because it was a bit expensive there were no binge-drinking, obnoxious passengers.
 The staff at Hanoi Gecko sold this cruise to me by convincing me Hanoi would be completely dead during Tet.
 If you happen to stay at The Gecko, listen to their advise.
 You'll be happy you did.